 Hello!
 I’m Annabelle, and I have been living part time in Uganda since February of 2017.
 I originate from Southern California, USA.
 Back home in California and in my free time in Uganda I work with people with disabilities.
 I met the boys in Kisenyi in early 2018 and ever since then that’s where my heart belonged.
 I am a believer that regardless of age, gender, race, societal status or any other factors everyone deserves access to an education, food, clean water, and medical care.
-In addition, they deserve dignity and respect.
+In addition, they deserve the dignity and respect they deserve.
 These boys continue to inspire me with their dedication, work ethics, and kindness to all.
 It’s been an honor to work with them!
 It’s a dream come true to share a passion for these boys with so many amazing people and be apart of ‘Streets To Success Foundation’.
 I hope you join me in this journey towards finding success for every boy.

 Thank you to all our wonderful volunteers for your love and support.
 We couldn't have done this without you!
 Alexandra Shelton(USA), Jenna Shaffer (USA), Golnaz Bassam Thabar (New Zealand).